SuperOfficeDocs/superoffice-docs/docs/en/sale/saint/learn/index.md

 With SuperOffice SAINT you are able to not only search for elements present in your database, but also search for elements that are missing.

-Let’s take a look at an example of the latter.
+### Example: search for missing elements

 You can search for contacts that have not had any activities of a specific type (or have not expressed any sales-related intention) within a specified period.
 SAINT will give you all customers without a follow-up (open or completed) activity for the last 6 months.

 ![saint criteria's screen to find customers without a follow-up -screenshot][img2]